susheelkumar9122/haproven/README.md

 ## 📜 License
 This project is licensed under the **MIT License** — see the LICENSE file for details.

- 🌐 “HAPROVEN — Where Hackathons meet Real Innovation.”
+ 🌐 “HAPROVEN — Where Hackathons meet Real Innovation.”,,README.md me